Cockatrice/Cockatrice/.github/CONTRIBUTING.md

 make them available to translators on Transifex.

-To help with that, we have an automated CI run setup, that regularly looks at the code in the master branch, extracts all strings and updates a dedicated source string file with any changes.
-This file is the basis for all translations and is used as reference for other languages.
-Our translation tool constantly monitors it for changes and deploys them to our translators, so that they easily can work with strings and provide translations.
+To help with that, we have an automated CI run setup, that regularly looks at the code in the master branch, extracts all strings and updates dedicated source string files with any changes.<br>
+These updates are not commited right away, the CI creates a PR for reviewing instead.<br>
+After approval, our translation tool automatically picks the changes up and deploys them to our translators.

 Before a beta or stable release, or when a lot of strings have been added or changed, a maintainer can manually trigger a CI run to extract all new strings on demand and add